Energy Efficiency in Utilities

 DETAILS

 Performance incentives can complement those strategies by rewarding savings from energy efficiency programs.
-All of the top 10 states for electricity savings deploy at least one of these strategies to incentivize energy efficiency – decoupling, LRAM, or performance incentives – and eight use performance incentives in concert with a decoupling or LRAM strategy.10
+Of the top 10 states for electricity savings, nine deploy at least one of these strategies to incentivize energy efficiency – decoupling, LRAM, or performance incentives – and eight use performance incentives in concert with a decoupling or LRAM strategy.
+9

 17